 I don’t want you to think my entire honeymoon was an anxious tizzy, because it wasn’t.
 All the moments of pure contentment and peace reminded me why I wanted to go in the first place.
 In those peaceful moments, I feel alive and sometimes I shed a few tears because of how wonderful I feel and how proud I am of myself.
-Even with the anxious shadow that follows me, I find fun, act silly and sit with those good feelings when they are present.
-That moment of alignment with yourself, is unparalleled to anything else, you feel free, you feel connected, you feel at home in your own body.
+Even with the anxious shadow that follows me, I find fun, act silly, and sit with those good feelings when they are present.
+That moment of alignment with yourself is unparalleled to anything else, you feel free, connected, and at home in your own body.

-Here are 5 tips for you anxious adventurers to help alleviate some anticipatory anxiety for your next exploration into the unknown.
+Here are five tips to help alleviate some anticipatory anxiety for your next exploration into the unknown.
 I know you're feeling overwhelmed, so take a deep breath.
 I am here for you!

-Allow yourself to obsess or be anxious about something once, make a plan A, plan B and plan C... okay let’s be real, you have about 10 plans in your mind, so you can feel a bit more in control.
-The key here is make the plans then let them go!
+Allow yourself to obsess or be anxious about something once, make a plan A, plan B, and plan C... okay let’s be real, you have about 10 plans in your mind so you can feel a bit more in control.
+The key here is to make the plans and then let them go!
 Each time your mind tries to repeat that scenario, remind yourself you already have a strategy in place so there is no need to go over it again and again.
 We all know it only invites the type of imagery seen on Dateline’s 20/20.

 Only do things that you truly want to do.
-Just because we are scared to do something doesn’t mean you should force yourself to do it.
+Just because we are scared to do something doesn’t mean we should force ourselves to do it.
 Have an honest conversation with yourself.
 Is this something I really want to do?
 If I wasn’t worried about the outcome, would I do it?
-If the answer is yes, then this is a great opportunity to work through anxiety.
+If the answer is yes, this is a great opportunity to work through anxiety.

 It is important to enjoy your vacation, however, anxiety sufferers still need to take care of their physical body.
-Late nights, excessive drinking and unhealthy foods will not do you any favors in the anxiety department.
+Late nights, excessive drinking, and unhealthy foods will not do you any favors in the anxiety department.
 Listen to your body and know when to cut back a bit.
 Please enjoy your time away, just remember that anxiety loves to pop up when your body is a little run down.
-Just ask my 23-year-old college self who went to work at a coffee stand, then proceded to cure her hangover with two mochas and a muffin.
-Cue in the panic attack that followed, the fire truck that showed up and confused passers-by, who thought I was strung out on drugs as I was semi-unconscious on the floor.
-I don’t blame them, I would have walked right by myself too!
+Just ask my 23-year-old college self who went to work at a coffee stand, then proceeded to cure her hangover with two mochas and a muffin.
+Cue in the panic attack that followed, the fire truck that showed up, and confused spectators who thought I was strung out on drugs as I was semi-unconscious on the floor.
 Take it from me, what you put into your body counts!

 Be honest and upfront about your anxiety with those close to you.
-My husband doesn’t understand my anxiety completely, but our up-front communication regarding my fears, helps us become a team.
+My husband doesn’t understand my anxiety completely, but our up-front communication regarding my fears has helped us become a team.
 Your friends and family can be your biggest cheerleaders.
 I told my husband the best thing he can do when I am anxious is to ask “what do you need from me right now?”
-Sometimes I just need him to hold my hand or hug me while I breath.
+Sometimes I just need him to hold my hand or hug me while I breathe.
 This takes a lot of pressure off others as well.
-They want to help, but often have a hard time relating to what your experiencing and feeling.
+They want to help, but often have a hard time relating to what you’re experiencing and feeling.

 No, not the anti-drug campaign, I don’t think that even exists anymore.
 DARE is this wonderful program by Barry McDonaugh that helps anxiety sufferers work through panic attacks and fears.
 This program has helped me tremendously and believe me, I have read every book out there!
-Click here to learn more about DARE.
+Learn more about DARE for support.
 They even have a Facebook support group that is fantastic.

 My final thoughts: I know how debilitating anxiety is, I really do.
 You are not alone and you don’t have to suffer in silence anymore.
 My plan going forward is to keep pushing myself: to keep living life, inviting anxiety along for the journey.
-Each success builds confidence and I will never regret going on a vacation, ever!
+Each success builds confidence and I’ve never regretted going on a vacation, ever!
 So, where am I off to next?
 Who knows.
 But I'm off, whether anxiety has booked a seat beside me or not.